Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Configure a self-hosted agent.
 Box 2: Publish a package.
 Box 3: Connect to an Azure Artifacts feed.
 Box 4: Create a new Azure Artifacts feed.
 - [ ] Box 1: Create a new Azure Artifacts feed.
 Box 2: Connect to an Azure Artifacts feed.
 Box 3: Publish a package.
 Box 4: Configure a self-hosted agent.

-### You have a project in Azure DevOps named Project1.
-Project1 contains a pipeline that builds a container image named Image1 and pushes Image1 to an Azure container registry named ACR1.
-Image1 uses a base image stored in Docker Hub.
-You need to ensure that Image1 is updated automatically whenever the base image is updated.
-What should you do?

-- [ ] Enable the Azure Event Grid resource provider and subscribe to registry events.
-- [ ] Add a Docker Hub service connection to Azure Pipelines.
-- [x] Create and run an Azure Container Registry task.
-- [ ] Create a service hook in Project1.

-### DRAG DROP You need to deploy Internet Information Services (IIS) to an Azure virtual machine that runs Windows Server 2019.
+### You need to deploy Internet Information Services (IIS) to an Azure virtual machine that runs Windows Server 2019.
 How should you complete the Desired State Configuration (DSC) configuration script?
-To answer, drag the appropriate values to the correct locations.
-Each value may be used once, more than once, or not at all.
-You may need to drag the split bar between panes or scroll to view content.
-NOTE: Each correct selection is worth one point.
-Select and Place:

 ![Question 560](images/question560.jpg)